 - Make: Knitbone Salve with Comfrey

 Dandelion has been shown to support healthy liver and kidney function, supports healthy blood pressure, and can encourage the healing of skin ailments like acne.

 It sounds odd to plant dandelion in a medicine garden since it is so readily available as a weed.
 However, this weed often populates areas where heavy foot traffic compacts the soil, and harvesting safely in those areas is questionable.
 It grows in USDA growing zones 3-10.

-Dandelion seeds are actually available for purchase!
+Dandelion seeds are actually available for purchase.
+These culinary varieties grow larger leaves and thicker roots.
 Sow seeds 1⁄4-inch deep outside, four inches apart, two weeks before your frost date.
-Dandelion is an annual plant that will self-seed.
+Dandelion is a perennial plant.
 It prefers well- drained soil with full sun or partial shade.
 If you produce more than you can use, take heart that dandelion leaves go for a high price to culinary chefs.